Permission use cases¶

 , to allow them to proceed to checkout and interact with the checkout process

-You can modify the default Roles by preventing anonymous users from being able to proceed with the checkout process, and creating the Registered Buyer Role that enables logged-in users to purchase products.
+You can modify the default roles by preventing anonymous users from being able to proceed with the checkout process, and creating the Registered Buyer role that enables logged-in users to purchase products.

-You could do this by moving permissions that relate to checkout from the Storefront User Role to the Registered Buyer Role,
+You could do this by moving permissions that relate to checkout from the Storefront User role to the Registered Buyer role, and granting Registered Buyer with the user/register

 and user/login